-- Carrot, onion and celery: the trio of vegetables we sauté on the stove.
-The carrots and onion will need to be peeled and each vegetable chopped into small pieces using a knife and chopping board.
+- Carrot: these need to be peeled and chopped into small pieces using a knife and chopping board.

 - Red wine: I use Pinot Noir as I find it a smoother less gritty red than Shiraz.
 You can also use Merlot if you wish.

-- Beef stock: one of the 2 main liquid components of the recipe.
+- Beef stock: also known as beef stock, it is one of the 2 main liquid components of the recipe.

 - Diced tomatoes: try and purchase the variety that don't have any additional herbs and are simply plain tomatoes (no need for 'Italian style diced tomatoes').